top of page

 SONAR – Supporting Partnerships such as Right Care Right Person

 One of the core motivations of SONAR is to enable more agencies across healthcare, social care, and criminal justice to work together effectively.
-SONAR will achieve this by enabling real-time sharing of accurate health information between different settings so that the Right Information will enable the Right Person to deliver Better Care
+SONAR will achieve this by enabling real-time sharing of accurate health information between different settings so that the Right Information will enable the Right Person to deliver Better Care.

 Our goal is to provide up-to-date health information from a wide range of sources in an accessible format for healthcare professionals to determine appropriate courses of action.
 Success will be measured by reductions in preventable deaths and serious harm significantly, and improvements in treatment quality, rates and outcomes for detained populations.
 Capturing and presenting patient data in suitable formats to enable better treatment and more informed decision-making to reduce recidivism, with fewer crimes and victims of crime.